meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 19. How is metabolism regulated?
 	1. Metabolism is regulated by your hormones, age, current nutritional status
 20. What is energy balance?
 Positive energy balance?
 Negative energy balance?
+	1. blehhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 21. What contributes to total energy expenditure?
+	1. blehhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 22. What is BMR?
+	1. basal metabolic rate is the amount of energy needed to just sustain bodily function
 23. What effects BMR?
 24. What is TEF?
 25. Define Body Mass Index (BMI)